jonesbs12/MogsNotes/README.md

 This is a work in progress for personal use.
 You are free to use this project yourself.
 Feel free to contribute to this project by submitting pull requests or bug reports.

+## Future Plans
+- Better organize the GUI
+- Add an image GUI for a more compact option
+- Add more options to show/hide data types(eg. hide drops, hide spells)
+- Add command to call up data on any mob in the zone

 ## Installation

 To install MogsNotes, follow these steps: